 - register trademarks or other intellectual property protections, where applicable.

 Many companies in the Netherlands make use of the services of payroll companies to manage their payroll-related matters, including the withholding of the required wage taxes and national insurance premiums.
 We would be happy to put you in contact with a payroll company that fits your business requirements.

-We are pleased to offer our services for all of the required work identified above and assist your organization to open in the Netherlands.
-Any portion of the work can be conducted on the basis of a blended rate of EUR 290 per hour in addition to any required disbursements and tax.
+We are pleased to offer our services for all the required work identified above and assist your organisation to open in the Netherlands.
+Any portion of the work can be conducted on the basis of a blended rate of EUR 310 per hour in addition to any required disbursements and tax.